The insider advice on this page is from Wendy’s Trusted Travel Expert for Los Cabo Villa Vacations: Julie Byrd of CaboVillas.com

 Best location for sporty travelers

 Sport fishing is huge in Cabo—marlin, dorado, and tuna especially.
-Most fishing charters depart from the Cabo San Lucas Marina, plus there’s great hiking just outside town and excellent rock climbing near the famous arch right off the coast.
+Most fishing charters, snorkeling trips, and dive boats depart directly from the Cabo San Lucas Marina, plus there’s great hiking just outside town.
 For these activities, base yourself in or just outside Cabo San Lucas.
-(Personally, I start the first day of every trip to Cabo by cruising out to the arch in Cabo Bay on a stand-up paddleboard, then jumping off Pelican Rock into the warm water.)
+(Personally, I start the first day of every trip to Cabo by cruising out to the arch in Cabo San Lucas Bay on a stand-up paddleboard, then jumping off Pelican Rock into the warm water.)

 Best location for a taste of village life

-San José del Cabo offers charming architecture, courtyard restaurants, and many art galleries—though it can be hard to find a rental villa that is walking distance from this historic town.
+San José del Cabo offers charming historic architecture, courtyard restaurants, and many art galleries—though it can be hard to find a rental villa that is walking distance from this historic town.
+If you stay near San José del Cabo, don’t miss the Thursday Evening Art Walk that takes place from November through June, when galleries keep their doors open late, music fills the streets, and restaurants offer specials.

 Best location for a family with young children

-The end of the Corridor closer to Cabo San Lucas, so that you’re outside the party scene, but still close to the main beach as well a dolphin center (swimming allowed!) and the departure point for snorkeling tours.
+The end of the Corridor closer to Cabo San Lucas, so that you’re outside the party scene, but still close to Cabo’s main beach (Médano) as well a dolphin center (swimming allowed!) and the departure point for snorkeling tours.

 Best location for a big group

-Pedregal: This exclusive, gated community is the most prestigious area in Cabo San Lucas proper, with beautiful houses and excellent proximity to Cabo’s marina, downtown, Médano Beach, and dining.
+Hands down, Pedregal: This exclusive, gated community is the most prestigious area in Cabo San Lucas proper, with beautiful vacation homes and excellent proximity to Cabo’s marina, downtown, Médano Beach, and dining.
 Since you have the option of all things Cabo, it’s a great place to stay at any age.

 Do’s and Dont’s